CrickmoreRoguljaLabs/ThermogeneticsBox/README.md

 The 32-WellThermogeneticsBox_BehaviorChambers files contain schematics and laser cutter settings for producing a platform on which we sit the 32-well plate with water reservior.

 ## Parts List
-*See the excel sheet for easy copy and paste to McMaster-Carr's order form.*
+*See the excel sheet for easy copy and paste to McMaster-Carr's order form and for notes.*

 1x 1/6" Clear Acrylic: McMaster-Carr #8589K12